Louisiana Modern

 And the influence and inspiration went both ways.
 Both European painters and architects sent strong influences back to Japanese painting and architecture.
 In the same way, experiences were exchanged between Japanese and European handicrafts, from the French art deco of the 20s to the Finnish art industry of the 50s.

-- Country Printed in Denmark
+- Country: Printed in Denmark

 - SKU: LA-106263-FJ

-Printed on strong, matte paper.
+- Material: Printed on paper.